Skip to main content

 magnesium threonate vs glycinatebest magnesium for sleepmagnesium for cognitive performancemagnesium comparison

 Magnesium threonate and magnesium glycinate are two of the most commonly discussed magnesium forms in the supplement community.
-Based on 330+ combined self-reported experience logs on Narrated, threonate is more commonly logged for cognitive performance (48%) while glycinate is more commonly logged for sleep (57%).
-Glycinate has a higher median outcome score (7.6/10 vs 6.8/10) and a higher "would run again" rate (74% vs 61%).
+Based on self-reported experience logs shared on Narrated, threonate is more commonly logged for cognitive performance while glycinate is more commonly logged for sleep.
+Glycinate tends to have higher outcome scores and a higher "would run again" rate in self-reported data.

 What is the difference between magnesium threonate and glycinate?